 Fidelis has appeared in many other TV shows

-She was delighted, when playing the formidable assistant registrar, to do scenes with the great Helen McCrory in Peter Lovesey’s crime thriller Dead Gorgeous
+She was delighted, when playing the formidable assistant registrar, to do scenes with Helen McCrory in Peter Lovesey’s crime thriller Dead Gorgeous

 She played Rosalie in Fay Weldon’s Big Women